metabase/uefa-euro-2024-data/README.md

 # Euro 2024 Data Pipeline

 This repository contains the code for a data pipeline that loads data related to the Euro 2024 tournament into a Postgres database.
+The data is used to power a [Metabase Dashboard on the EURO 2024 tournament](https://www.metabase.com/gallery/uefa-euro-2024-stats-dashboard).
-The pipeline is built using the dlt library.
+The pipeline is built using the [dlt library](https://dlthub.com/docs/intro) and uses data from the [Sportmonks API](https://www.sportmonks.com/football-api/).

 ## Setup